Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Whether or not a cosmetic surgeon uses a power-assisted or plain device is often his or her preference and does not necessarily affect the outcome.

 Next we will discuss liposuction types that do not necessarily suction off the fat the traditional way, but are still grouped with the liposuction family.

 Variously known as laser assisted lipolysis, laser lipo, or under the brand names SlimLipo and SmartLipo, laser liposuction uses targeted and controlled heat generated by laser energy to reach and destroy fat cells under the skin.
 TriSculpt is a brand name that combines power-assisted liposuction with laser-assisted liposuction.

 But laser lipo has its limitations.
 Large amounts of fat are often better eliminated with more powerful means, meaning traditional or tumescent liposuction.
 This is why laser liposuction works best when paired with these other methods.
 The first round of liposuction targets the bulk of the fat, breaking it down and flushing it out of the body.
 The next round of laser liposuction can then be used to reach smaller pockets of fat, or fat in areas that might otherwise bruise too much, and to tighten the skin in all treated areas.

-As the name suggests, ultrasound-assisted liposuction uses ultrasound energy to attack fat cells.
-Pulses of this energy are delivered through a thin wand that is inserted under the skin.
+As the name suggests, ultrasound assisted liposuction uses ultrasound energy to attack fat cells.
+Pulses of this energy are delivered through a thin wand that is inserted under the skin – liquifying fat cells.
+Once the fat has been melted, the liquified fat is then removed.
 This might be beneficial for areas that are difficult to reach with a traditional cannula, or smaller areas like the upper arms or under the chin.